Dokdo-class amphibious assault ship: Specifications

 As a high-speed amphibious ship, the LPX was based on the concept of "over-the-horizon assault."
-As the name indicates, the "over-the-horizon assault" comprises a military operation in which an amphibious landing is conducted with high-speed air-cushioned vehicles and helicopters from beyond the horizon, where they cannot be easily detected or attacked by the enemy.
+The idea comprises a military operation in which an amphibious landing is conducted with high-speed air-cushioned vehicles and helicopters from beyond the horizon, where the enemy cannot easily detect or attack them.
 The conventional landing ship tank (LST) has to approach the coastline for landing, at the risk of being fired upon by the enemy.

-The LPX has a carrying limit of 720 marines (+300 crew members), 10 tanks, 10 trucks, 7 AAVs, three field artillery pieces, and two LCAC hovercraft capable of landing on enemy shores doing —a mix that enables it to launch troop landings from both sea and air.
-It can also carry 10 helicopters when there are no ground vehicles on its hangar deck.
+The LPX has a carrying limit of 720 marines and 300-plus crew members, ten tanks, ten trucks, 7 AAVs, three field artillery pieces, and two LCAC hovercraft.
+It can also carry ten helicopters when no ground vehicles are on its hangar deck.

-The flight surface is also sprayed with urethane, which can support VTOL jets, like Harriers.
+The flight surface is also sprayed with urethane, which can support VTOL aircraft.
 South Korea is considering the purchase of F-35B fighters to operate from its Dokdo-class ships.
 Currently, the LPX operates mainly UH-1H and UH-60P.
-However, both of these are designed for land‐based operations and lack abilities for ship-borne operations such as protection against damage from salty breezes, making them difficult to operate on-board continuously.
+However, both are designed for land‐based operations and lack abilities for ship-borne operations, such as protection against damage from salty breezes, making them challenging to operate on-board continuously.
 The KUH-Amphibious, the sea-based amphibious variant of the KAI Surion, is now under development.
-Production is planned to commence in late 2015 with some 40 helicopters planned.
+Production is planned to commence in late 2015, with some 40 helicopters planned.

 Self-defense armament includes the RIM-116 Rolling Airframe Missile system.
-The Goalkeeper close-in weapon system (CIWS) was purchased in January 2003 from Thales, at a pre-set price of 13,000,000,000 won (roughly $15,000,000).
+The Goalkeeper close-in weapon system (CIWS) was purchased in January 2003 from Thales at a pre-set price of 13,000,000,000 won (roughly $15,000,000).

 The second ship of the class, Marado, was built with some changes compared to Dokdo.
-The flight deck is adapted to accommodate two V-22 Ospreys, while Dokdo was able to only carry one.
+The flight deck is adapted to accommodate two V-22 Ospreys, while Dokdo could only carry one.
 In place of the Thales SMART-L multibeam radar and MW08 surveillance radar, Marado uses the Elta Systems EL/M-2248 MF-STAR multifunction surveillance radar and LIG Nex1 SPS-550K 3-D air and surface surveillance radar.
 It also has a different weapons suite than the 30 mm Goalkeeper and RAM, instead using two 20 mm Phalanx CIWS and having a K-VLS at the rear of the superstructure for the locally developed K-SAAM.

 Dokdo is similar in size to the light aircraft carriers derived from the Sea Control Ship, such as the Spanish Navy's former aircraft carrier Príncipe de Asturias and the Royal Thai Navy's Chakri Naruebet.

 Ships in the class

 Plans

 Some proposed uses for the ship include UN peacekeeping operations and disaster relief.

 The Korean news agency Yonhap reported in December 2017 that the Korean military was considering operating F-35B aircraft from the Dokdo-class amphibious assault ships.
-But as of December 2022, no such plans have been officially declared.
+However, as of December 2022, no such plans have been officially declared.